SadeekFarhan21/FarhanReadme/README.md

 ## Hi there, I'm Motti 👋

-I&rsquo;m an Engineering Physics student at Augustana College.
+I&rsquo;m an Computer Science and Mathematics Student at the Ohio State University.
 I enjoy solving challenging problems that exist in the realm where software, AI, and robotics converge.

-- I'm currently working as Data Analyst for [Augustana's Institutional Research][Augustana's Institutional Research] and John Deere (both are part-time).
+- I'm currently working as Data Analyst for [Ohio State University Knowlton School of Architechture][Ohio State University Knowlton School of Architecture].
-- I also work under professor Labiba Jahan researching the applications of [NLP in the social sciences][NLP in the social sciences].
+- I also work under professor Kelsea Best.

 ### Languages and Tools